 What should I serve with Pellet Grill Steak?

-I love a hearty potato with my steak.
+If you want to do surf and turf, add a smoked lobster tail to the plate.
+I also love a hearty potato with my steak.
 That can be Smoked Cheesy Potatoes, mashed potatoes, grilled veggies, smoked cauliflower or pesto cauliflower, or a nice fresh salad.
 Whatever you serve, you always want to make sure that the sides are done before you cook your steaks.
 There is nothing worse than serving a cold steak to your guests.

 - 14 oz strip steak